What to do with inventory when closing your business and how to liquidate inventory quickly and profitably?

 Because I think you as an independent retailer can learn something from the answer to this question and apply it to your own situation.

-imagine your store looking like this at the start of your Inventory Liquidation Sale
+Thinking of inventory liquidation?
+Imagine the start of your Inventory Liquidation Sale

 It’s probably a fair assumption that since you are reading this article, one or more of the following is applicable to you: